 The 2045 MTP/SCS contains a number of improvements to the region's multimodal transportation system.
 These improvements include closures of critical gaps in the network that hinder access to jobs and daily needs, as well as the strategic expansion of the transportation system to provide the region with increased mobility.

-One of the Plan's goals is to reduce per capita greenhouse gas emissions over the next 25 years, however, the total demand to move people and goods will continue to grow due to the region's projected population increase.
+One of the Plan's goals is to reduce per capita greenhouse gas emissions over the next 25 years, however,

 Figure ES-1: Regional Map